 This section deals with the introduction to the Standard and Enterprise Editions of SQL Server 2019 and the differences between them.

-Standard: Standard provides the basic functionalities of database like reporting, analysis, basic availability features, disaster-recovery, etc.
+Standard: Standard provides the basic functionalities of databases like reporting, analysis, basic availability features, disaster-recovery, etc.

 Enterprise: Enterprise version has all the Standard edition features along with some additional, advanced features.
 This version is suitable for companies that are looking for high scalability and performance.

 Below are a few differences between the standard and the Enterprise edition